We’re proud to offer comprehensive support for the Checkit® product line.

 We suggest that you test the high end of the range first, then the middle, and finally the low end.
-For example, with a C20 Checkit, first test it for 20 uL, then for 10 uL, and finally for 2uL.
+For example, with a 20uL Checkit Pro, first test it for 20 uL, then for 10 uL, and finally for 2uL.

 For accurate readings, the Checkit must be on a level surface, near room temperature.
 It will not be affected by altitude, humidity, or small changes in temperature.

-Is the Checkit’s performance effected by changes in temperature?
+Is the Checkit’s performance affected by changes in temperature?

 How do I dispose of the dye?